ANTHROPOLOGY (ANTH)

 C-ID: ANTH 120

-Origin, development and extensiveness of socio-economic groups such as tribe, clan and family; religious phenomena such as ritual, belief and worship; language phenomena and thought processes.
+Origin, development and extensiveness of cultural groups such as tribe, clan and family; and cultural traditions such as ritual, and belief; language phenomena and thought processes.
 This enriched course is designed for the Honors Program allowing more student-directed discussions and more extensive writing assignments.
 No credit if taken after ANTH 002.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC